 French tulips, the garden peony and the ever-stylish anemone are the three classic sugar flowers covered in Nicholas Lodge’s masterclass below.
-For more details plus a 50% OFF discount see: Classic Sugar Flowers.
+For more details see: Classic Sugar Flowers.

 Three different styles of ranuncula, three different dahlias (the classic dahlia, the pompom dahlia and the spider dahlia), plus several varieties of succulent are covered in Nicholas Lodge’s, Mastering Modern Sugar Flowers class below.
 In-depth advice is also given on pricing your sugar flowers.
-You’ll find more information on this class plus a 40% OFF discount here: Mastering Modern Sugar Flowers, with Nicholas Lodge
+You’ll find more information on this class here: Mastering Modern Sugar Flowers, with Nicholas Lodge

 The exquisite magnolia flower below as well as the dogwood rose are covered in the Southern Sugar Flowers class by the acclaimed, Maggie Austin on Craftsy.
 Check out the details here: online cake decorating class Maggie Austin sugar flowers.